Assessment Details and Submission Guidelines |

 Academic Misconduct | · Academic Misconduct is a serious offence.
 Depending on the seriousness of the case, penalties can vary from a written warning or zero marks to exclusion from the course or rescinding the degree.
 Students should make themselves familiar with the full policy and procedure available at: http://www.mit.edu.au/about-mit/institute-publications/policies- procedures-and-guidelines/Plagiarism-Academic-Misconduct-Policy- Procedure.
 For further information, please refer to the Academic Integrity

-Section in your Unit Description. |
+The section in your Unit Description. |

 Prepare a report on the following sections.
 You can use your own USB, create/delete files and perform computer forensics.

-The file should also contain the following sentence: “I have enrolled for MN613 Computer Forensic.” followed by your full name and the the date when you registered for this unit.
+The file should also contain the following sentence: “I have enrolled for MN613 Computer Forensic.” followed by your full name and the date when you registered for this unit.

 Section 1: Data Acquisition